Helpline

 Do you have a sickle cell disorder or know someone who does?
 Are you looking for information, advice or support?

-The SCS Helpline Service provides confidential information, guidance, and emotional support to individuals and families affected by sickle cell living within the UK.
+Our Helpline Service provides confidential information, guidance, and emotional support to individuals and families affected by sickle cell living in the UK.

 Helpline Service